naufalkhaddafy/resepku/README.md

   composer install
 ```

-3. Copy ..env.example  to .env
+3. Copy .env.example to .env and configure your db at .env

 ```bash
   cp .env.example .env